matteoferla/pyfurby/software.md

 It still needs an Amp, using a PAM8302A audio amp wiring V<sub>CC</sub> to 5V (tinny, but loud).
 That is with `alsamixer` set to max and the variable resistor left as is.

+I am pretty sure I did not have to `sudo apt-get install alsa-utils`, but it's already the newest version.

 Audio-in with a 10 nF ceramic cap (manually determined) to gnd can stop the tinniness, but lowers volume.

 The best explanation of the PWM audio I found is [this post](https://librpip.frasersdev.net/peripheral-config/pwm0and1/).